-Definition 2.37 (Boolean Circuit).
-Let $n, m \in \mathbb{N}$ .
+Definition 2.39 (Boolean Circuit).
+Let $n, m \in \mathbb{N}$.
 A boolean circuit is a directed acyclic graph (DAG) with n boolean input nodes and m output nodes.
 The input nodes have no incoming edges, while the output nodes have no outgoing edges.
 The nodes of the graph that are not input nodes represent logical operations (AND, OR, NOT) and are called gate nodes.
-We will label the corresponding nodes $\wedge, \vee$ and $\neg$ .
+We will label the corresponding nodes \land, \lor and \neg , respectively.
 Each NOT gate has in-degree 1.
-The in- and out-degrees of the other gates do not have to be bounded.
+The in- and out- degrees of the other gates do not have to be bounded.
 We further define the size of the circuit to be its total number of gates, and the depth of the circuit to be the length of the longest (directed) path from an input to an output node.

-A boolean circuit C represents a mapping $C : \{0,1\}^n \mapsto \{0,1\}^m$ .
-The value of an input node is the value of the corresponding input bit of C. The value of each other gate is determined recursively by applying the logic operation that this gate represents to the values received through incoming edges.
-The output of the boolean circuit are the values of all output nodes.
+A boolean circuit C represents a mapping $C : \{0,1\}^n \to \{0,1\}^m$.
+The value of an input node is the value of the corresponding input bit of C. The value of a gate node is determined recursively by applying the logic operation that this gate represents to the values received through incoming edges.
+The output of the boolean circuit are the values of the output nodes.